 – Brittany

 Say hello the the most perfect make ahead, protein-packed salad!
 I created this recipe because I wanted a tuna salad that felt fresh and satisfying, but that didn’t rely on mayo or require any cooking.
 I was aiming for something I could make with pantry staples, that still delivered on flavor and texture while giving a little bit of Tuscan and Italian vibes.
 And you know what?
-I think I understood the assignment. 😄 Canned tuna and cannellini beans make up the base, with lemon juice and zest, capers, and olive oil to keep things bright and briny.
+I think I understood the assignment. 😄

-Roasted red peppers and red onion add a little texture, and a handful of arugula gives it that “just enough green” finish.
 It’s the kind of lunch or light dinner I can prep ahead or pull together in minutes, and it always leaves me feeling nourished and not weighed down.
 The lemon zest makes a big difference here, so I always include it, even if I’m rushing.
 It’s in the same spirit as this Mediterranean bean and chicken salad I reach for when I’m short on time, but with even fewer ingredients.
+And for a no-lettuce salad to make on repeat, my chicken salad with Greek yogurt is another fridge-friendly option that comes together just as quickly.

 Overhead view of salad ingredients: canned tuna, white beans, arugula, chopped red onion, red bell pepper, capers, basil, lemon, oil, salt, and pepper on a white surface.

-Welcome to My Kitchen – Let’s Make White Bean Tuna Salad!
+Welcome to My Kitchen, Let’s Make White Bean Tuna Salad!

 Jump to Recipe Instructions